 sea salt and freshly ground pepper, to taste

 1/4 cup freshly grated parmesan, plus additional for serving (25 g)

 1. Fill the large pot with cold water and a pinch of salt.
 Bring to a boil over high heat and add pasta, stirring occasionally to prevent the pasta from sticking.
 Cook according to packet instructions, until al dente.

-2. Meanwhile, in a large skillet, heat the olive oil over moderate heat.
+2. Meanwhile, in a large skillet, heat the olive oil over medium to medium-high heat.
 Add the onion and garlic and cook until fragrant, about 2 minutes.
-Add the mushrooms and prosciutto, season with salt and pepper and cook undisturbed over medium-high heat until lightly browned on the bottom, about 3 minutes.
-Continue to cook, stirring, until the mushrooms are tender, about 3 minutes longer.
+Add the mushrooms and prosciutto, season with salt and pepper and cook undisturbed until lightly browned on the bottom, about 3 minutes.
+Continue to cook, stirring, until the mushrooms are tender, about 3-5 minutes longer.
 Reduce the heat to low.

-4. Stir in the 1/4 cup of parmesan and season with more salt and pepper, if desired.
+4. Stir in the parmesan and season with more salt and pepper, if desired.